nhatthaiquang-agilityio/NET6-WebAPI/README.md

 # NET6-WebAPI
 + Create a WebAPI example with .NET6 using Github Actions
 + GitHub Actions:
     - Use `appcmd` and `msdeploy` for deployment the WebAPI on the IIS locally
     - Use Powershell for deployment the Web Application on the IIS

 ### Required
-    + Add self-hosted runner on local machine
+    + Add self-hosted runner on local machine or windows-latest

+#### Deployment Required with MSDeploy
-    + Install Web Deployment Tool(using v3)
+    + Install Web Deployment Tool(using v3) on the server(Using Web Management Service/Web Deploy Handler)

 #### Deployment Required with Powershell
     + webadministration module should be imported using powershell